ahinkel/AstronomyTeachingMaterials/StartHere/courseOutline.md

 ### Unit 8:  Our Solar System's Star: The Sun
-- Reading: Chapter 11 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
+- Reading: Skim Chapter 11 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Lab Assignment:
 - Lab Data:
 - Lab Template: